 Many people avoid talking about past hurts and worry that discussions that take place in treatment won’t stay confidential.
 It’s important to understand that therapists are trained professionals who support those in recovery and maintain confidentiality.
 They have experience helping people work through painful and embarrassing issues.

-Group therapy can be an ideal choice for those who are suffering from addiction.
+Group therapy can be an ideal choice for those suffering from addiction.
 A group therapy session usually involves one or more psychologists who lead a group of about 5 to 15 clients.
-Talking about yourself in front of strangers sounds intimidating at first, but group therapy provides benefits that individual therapy might not.
+Group therapy can be done whether you are in an inpatient drug rehab center, outpatient rehab, intensive outpatient program, or another type of treatment program.
+Talking about yourself in front of strangers sounds intimidating initially, but group therapy provides benefits that individual therapy might not.
 Such as:

 - Groups can serve as a support network and sounding board.
 Group members can help individuals work through difficult situations and hold them accountable.